defold/doc/docs/en/manuals/font.md

   - `TYPE_BITMAP` converts the imported OTF or TTF file into a font sheet texture where the bitmap data is used to render text nodes.
 The color channels are used to encode the face shape, outline and drop shadow.
 For *.fnt* files, the source texture bitmap is used as is.
   - `TYPE_DISTANCE_FIELD` The imported font is converted into a font sheet texture where the pixel data represents not screen pixels but distances to the font edge.
 See below for details.

+*Render Mode*
+: The render mode to use for glyph rendering.

+  - `MODE_SINGLE_LAYER` produces a single quad for each character.
+  - `MODE_MULTI_LAYER` produces separate quads for the glyph shape, outline and shadows respectively.
+The layers are rendered in back-to-front order, which prevents a character from obscuring previously rendered characters if the outline is wider than the distance between glyphs.
+This render mode also enables proper drop shadow offsetting, as specified by the Shadow X/Y properties in the font resource.

 *Size*
 : The target size of the glyphs in pixels.